 Lucy Hughes White passed away on January 22, 1958.
 She had been born enslaved in O’Fallon on the 16th of February 1864.
 Lucy married Leonidas “Lee” Hughes as Lucy Singleton, on November 28, 1881 in St. Charles, where his family farmed.
 They had five children, son Reverend Fred Hughes (1885-1966) who served as Pastor at several African Methodist Episcopal Churches in St. Louis and California, daughter Viola Mae Hughes (1887-1975) who married Alexander Lewis from Howard County and moved to California, daughter Margaret “Maggie” (1889-1953) who married Spherrel Claiborne (Junior), and daughter Georgia (1891-1974) who married Wheeler Lewis and later moved to St. Louis.
 After Leonidas Hughes passed away, she and Thomas St. Clair (1852-1908 buried in Greenwood Cemetery-St. Louis) had two daughters, Rhoda (1902-) and Clara (1904-).
 After Thomas St. Clair passed away, in 1908 she married Rufus White (1852-1919) who was also born a slave, who had several children by his previous marriage to Millie Sallee, Simon, Sherman and Ethel.
-By 1920, Lucy was living on Lincoln Street, which is in the City Park is, in a log house that was where the playground is (2018).
+By 1920, Lucy was living near Lincoln Street in a log house that was near where the Krekel Civic Center is today.
 She worked as a laundress, by taking in wash, and taking in boarders, to support her loving family of children and grandchildren who lived with her.
 She lived there for many years and is still fondly remembered.
 She had gone to live with her daughter Georgie in Kinloch, Missouri, before she passed away and then brought home to Sage Chapel Cemetery.

 On August 20th, in 1881, Mahala (Keithly) and her husband Jasper Costlio had transferred to the Trustees of an African Methodist Episcopal Church for the use by the Conference, one acre of land, which became known as Sage Chapel Cemetery.
 This was done so that the former slaves of Samuel Keithly could continue to be buried in this cemetery.
 That same deed conveyed a one-half acre parcel on Sonderen Street to be used for a church known as Sage’s Chapel.
 The members of Cravens Methodist, and Wishwell Baptist, also located on Sonderen Street, also used this cemetery to bury their families.
 None of these churches or their records exist anymore.
 Sage Chapel Cemetery is a former African American community cemetery that is maintained by the City of O’Fallon, Missouri, located at 8500 Veterans Memorial Parkway.
 It has 117 documented burials of which only 37 have headstones, of these we know that 17 were born enslaved.
 (2018) May they rest in peace “As long as a name can be spoken, that person shall not be forgotten.”